You are viewing this course for September start 2022

 Key Skills and Competencies

-Study Skills Upon graduating from this MA in Creative Writing, you will have mastered an array of technical and creative skills relating to writing.
-You will be highly competent in factual research, evaluative writing and problem-solving with the process of writing.
+Upon graduating from this MA in Creative Writing, you will have mastered an array of technical and creative skills relating to writing.
+You will be highly competent in factual research, evaluative writing and problem-solving through the process of writing.
 You will understand genre and register, narrative viewpoint and voice, and be able to justify your creative choices within your chosen form.
 You will possess an awareness of your intended readership and identify your place in the wider context of literary fiction and/or poetry.
 You will also have experience in giving and receiving stringent but supportive criticism within a positive group setting.

-Self-Motivation and discipline
+Self-Motivation and Discipline

 Studying at MA level requires high levels of discipline and self-motivation from every candidate.
 Though you will have access to the expertise and helpful guidance of Departmental staff, you are ultimately responsible for devising and completing a sustained programme of scholarly research in pursuit of your MA degree.
 This process will strengthen your skills in planning, executing and analysing work projects in ways that reflect standard practice in the world of employed work.